suit-wg/suit-report/draft-ietf-suit-report.md

 System properties can be extracted from suit-report-records by filtering suit-report-records for maps.
-System Properties are a list of measured or asserted properties of the system that creates the suit report.
+System Properties are a list of measured or asserted properties of the system that creates the SUIT_Report.
 These properties are scoped by component identifier.
 Because this list is expected to be constructed on the fly by a constrained node, component identifiers may appear more than once.
 A recipient may convert the result to a more conventional structure: